Responsible City Government

 Bond ratings reflect a detailed analysis of the City’s ability to repay debt and include an assessment of the local/regional economy, overall administration, financial policies, and track record in managing its financial position.
 The target for this measure is AAA; the highest possible bond rating in the rating scale.

 This measure is the dollars of net bonded debt per capita.
 Or net bonded debt as a percent of taxable value of property (as reported in CAFR).
-The target is <$2,400 per capita and 1.5% Debt to the Taxable Value of Property.

 The City managing the debt-per-resident ratio shows its strong, conservative fiscal management and responsibility to the Sugar Land taxpayer to keep taxes low.